marimo-team/marimo/docs/getting_started/index.md

 This will install: `duckdb`, `altair`, `polars`, `openai`, and `ruff`.

-## GitHub Copilot and AI Assistant
+## Enable GitHub Copilot and AI Assistant

 The marimo editor natively supports [GitHub Copilot](https://copilot.github.com/), an AI pair programmer, similar to VS Code.